jcalpickard/jcalpickard.github.io/_compost/bioregionalism.md

 stage: bruck
 ---

-A philosophy and movement that advocates for organising society around naturally defined "bioregions", rather than arbitrary political boundaries.
-Origins in 1970s California.
+Bioregionalism is a philosophy and movement that advocates for reorganising society around naturally defined "bioregions" rather than arbitrary political boundaries.
+Originating in 1970s California, it emerged at the intersection of deep ecology, alternative economics, and social ecology

 Living within the ecological limits and boundaries of a place?